 During an Ice Age, when the world is colder, more of the world’s water freezes into ice.
 This means that less water is in the oceans than before and the sea level becomes lower.
 Because the ocean level is lower, more of the land sticks out.
 As the ice age comes to an end, the ice melts and fills the oceans, making the sea level rise and covering those same lower elevation bits of land once again.
-Geologists theorize that this phenomenon caused a land bridge to form between east Asia and North America long ago.
+Geologists theorize that this phenomenon caused a land bridge to form between East Asia and North America long ago.

-During the last Ice Age this land bridge would have led from from Siberia to Alaska, and most archaeologists think that people and animals actually made the crossing to North America.
+During the last Ice Age, this land bridge would have led from Siberia to Alaska, and most archaeologists think that people and animals actually made the crossing to North America.
 These probably weren’t the first people to come from Central Asia to North and South America – seeing how it’s not a great distance, chances are that some made the voyage by boat.
 The Vikings definitely managed it on the eastern side of North America.

 More From Layers of Learning

 There’s lots more to learn about from Layers of Learning!
 We invite you to see our catalog full of really fun, hands-on learning opportunities for your whole family.

 Here are a few more ways our family learns together…